-The Music Division in the Department of Performing Arts and Arts Leadership is presents the inaugural Young Artists Festival and Competition on May 19-20, 2016 in Pigott Auditorium.
+The Music Division in the Department of Performing Arts and Arts Leadership is presents the Young Artists Festival and Competition on Friday May 12, 2017 7:30 PM in Pigott Auditorium.
 This event is open to all music majors, minors and non-music majors.

-• A $500 scholarship will be awarded to a first place winner and an honorable mention will be named in both of two divisions.
+• A $1000.00 scholarship will be awarded to a first place winner and an honorable mention will be named in both two (junior and senior) divisions

-• First place and honorable mention winners will perform an honors concert May 20, 2016
+• First place winner and honorable mention will perform at the Music Convocation

 • Entrant must be a currently enrolled Seattle University student.
 All music majors, minors and non-music majors are welcomed.